Phú Khê

-Phú Khê is a village and commune in Cẩm Khê District, Phú Thọ Province, Vietnam.
+Phú Khê is a village and commune (xã) in Phú Thọ province, Vietnam.
 It lies in the Red River Delta.
 Given its water resources, the economy is based around fishing and aquaculture but also the production of timber and plant materials.

 History

 Phu Khe has been around for a long time.
 The Me canal runs through Me.
 The waterway forms the boundary between Phu Khe and Yen Tap.
 In the dynastic area, the commune was also a district headquarters.
 After the August Revolution of 1945, Phu Khe commune was no longer the district seat.

 The commune was struck by historic floods in 1969.
 After these floods, Phu Khe was expanded by the incorporation of the villages of Phu Dong, located on an island in the Red River formerly of Son Cuong commune and Thanh Ba district.
 The residents of the flooded island were relocated to Phu Khe.

 On November 23, 1995, part of Phu Khe was redistributed to Song Thao.

+Since 2025, the new Phú Khê commune was formed by merging the entire Hương Lúng commune with the old Phú Khê commune.